S.Sudan rebels reject president's peace compromise - France 24

 Juba (AFP)

-South Sudan rebels rejected on Sunday a peace offer by President Salva Kiir to return to a system of 10 states, paving the way for a unity government.
+South Sudan rebels rejected on Sunday a government peace offer to return to a system of 10 states, dashing hopes of ending a six-year war that has left 380,000 dead.

-The rejection by rebel chief Riek Machar dashes hopes of breaking a deadlock and ending a six-year conflict that has left at least 380,000 people dead and millions in dire poverty.

-Kiir and Machar -- who lives in exile -- are under increasing international pressure to resolve their differences by a February 22 deadline.
+President Salva Kiir had said he would compromise by cutting the current 32 regional states back down to the original 10 -- a key rebel demand -- to pave the way for a unity government.

-Kiir on Saturday said the country would now be divided among the original 10 states -- a key opposition demand -- plus three "administrative areas" of Pibor, Ruweng and Abyei.
+But Kiir also included on top of the 10, three "administrative areas" of Pibor, Ruweng and Abyei.

-But rebel leader Riek Machar said Sunday he objected to the three administrative areas.

-It "cannot be referred to as reverting to 10 states (and) as such cannot be accepted," Machar wrote in a statement.
+Rebel chief Riek Machar said he opposed those three areas, saying it "cannot be referred to as reverting to 10 states" and "as such cannot be accepted".

-"We therefore call upon President Kiir to reconsider this idea of creating administrative areas," he added.
+"We therefore call upon President Kiir to reconsider this idea of creating administrative areas," he said in a statement.

 Machar warned the three areas risked causing further problems, calling the issue a "Pandora's box".